-''' good shares.
+''' storage-index: a base32-encoded string with the objects's storage index, or an empty string for LIT files summary: a string, with a one-line summary of the stats of the file results: a dictionary that describes the state of the file.
+For LIT files, this dictionary has only the 'healthy' key, which will always be True.
+For distributed files, this dictionary has the following count-happiness: the servers-of-happiness level of the file, as defined in doc/specifications/servers-of-happiness. count-shares-good: the number of good shares that were found count-shares-needed: 'k', the number of shares required for recovery count-shares-expected: 'N', the number of total shares generated count-good-share-hosts: the number of distinct storage servers with good shares.
 Note that a high value does not necessarily imply good share distribution, because some of these servers may only hold duplicate shares. count-wrong-shares: for mutable files, the number of shares for versions other than the 'best' one (highest sequence number, highest roothash).
 These are either old, or created by an uncoordinated or not fully successful write. count-recoverable-versions: for mutable files, the number of recoverable versions of the file.
 For a healthy file, this will equal 1. count-unrecoverable-versions: for mutable files, the number of unrecoverable versions of the file.
 For a healthy file, this will be 0. count-corrupt-shares: the number of shares with integrity failures list-corrupt-shares: a list of "share locators", one for each share that was found to be corrupt.
 Each share locator is a list of (serverid, storage_index, sharenum). servers-responding: list of base32-encoded storage server identifiers, one for each server which responded to the share query. healthy: (bool) True if the file is completely healthy, False otherwise.
 Healthy files have at least N good shares.
 Overlapping shares do not currently cause a file to be marked unhealthy.
 If there are at least N good shares, then corrupt shares do not cause the file to be marked unhealthy, although the corrupt shares will be listed in the results (list-corrupt-shares) and should be manually removed to wasting time in subsequent downloads (as the downloader rediscovers the corruption and uses alternate shares).
 Future compatibility: the meaning of this field may change to reflect whether the servers-of-happiness criterion is met (see ticket #614). sharemap: dict mapping share identifier to list of serverids (base32-encoded strings).
-This indicates which servers are holding which shares.
+This indicates which servers are (continues on next page) '''

+'''

+holding which shares.
 For immutable files, the shareid is an integer (the share number, from 0 to N-1).
-For immutable files, it is a string of the form 'seq%d-%s-sh%d', containing the sequence number, the roothash, and the share number. '''
+For immutable files, it is a string of the form 'seq^4d-^4s-sh^4d', containing the sequence number, the roothash, and the share number.

+'''